Structured Authority

 Structured Authority Is Built for One Purpose: Connection

-But the objective is not simply attention.
+But the objective of Structured Authority is not attention.

-The objective is connection.
 People with genuine problems are searching through an overwhelming stream of information.
 What they are really looking for is you.

 It is not about clicks or traffic.